manavsehgal/manavsehgal/README.md

 - 👋 Hi, I’m @manavsehgal
-- 👀 I’m interested in Java, Growth Hackiing, and AI
+- 👀 I’m interested in Python, Growth Hackiing, and AI
-- 🌱 I’m currently (re)learning Java, Serverless, Microservices
+- 🌱 I’m currently (re)learning Python, Streamlit
-- 💞️ I’m looking to collaborate on rapid development in Java
+- 💞️ I’m looking to collaborate on rapid development in Python
 - 📫 How to reach me sehgal.manav@gmail.com

 <!---